Raving with your Partner

 My husband and I have been attending music festivals for over a decade.
 My first being a small country music festival in Ohio called, full of originality, Country Fest.
 My husband's was the now-defunct Big Day Out in Australia.
 Our music tastes are broad so going to music festivals together has been a learning experience.
 When going to a music festival, there are so many different genres and stages, which means CLASHES.
 What happens when your favorite artist is playing mainstage but your boo's is playing another stage, on the other side of the festival, at the same damn time?!
 Well, let me save you ten years of learning, and share our tips on how to make the most of a rave (or any music festival) with your partner.

-Take the time to make a plan of attack.
+Take the Time to Make a Plan of Attack

 A high school teacher once told me the 6 p's are important: Prior Planning Prevents Piss Poor Performance.
 I've taken this advice into a lot of different places with me, raves, in particular, I'm sure he never expected though.
 Having a plan before you start drinking and partying can save you so many headaches.
 Know who your partner wants to see, and make sure they know who you want to see as well.
 A lot of festival apps even have the ability to share your timetables with your friends!
 Take advantage of it!

-Now that that’s sorted, take some time to pick a meeting spot, to catch back up if you ever get separated in the crowd.
+Now that that's sorted, take some time to pick a meeting spot, to catch back up if you ever get separated in the crowd.
 Trust me, it happens.
-When you’re looking for a spot to catch up though, don’t go for the super obvious one!
-Everyone else is, and it’s going to be super crowded as soon as you get there.
-Pick something a little less, extravagant.
-The biggest art installation is everyone’s meeting spot, so yours can be that slightly smaller one, just to the left of it.
+When you're looking for a spot to catch up though, don't go for the super obvious one!
+Everyone else is, and it's going to be super crowded as soon as you get there.
+Pick something a little less extravagant.
+The biggest art installation is everyone's meeting spot, so yours can be that slightly smaller one, just to the left of it.
 Trust me.

 The most important thing about going to a festival is enjoying yourself.
 These festivals are not cheap!
 So don't waste a cent of it and end up resenting the fact that you missed your favorite band because you wanted to be with your partner.
 There are a time and place for everything.
 Independence is important in a relationship, and a festival is a good time to exercise this independence.
 When you both have gaps in your timetables, spend all the time you want together, after you meet at your meeting spot ;)